How Old is 2 months in Dog Years?

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-Most people still assume that 1 dog year equals seven dog years; this assumption was probably first introduced in the 1950s, however this isn’t the best way to calculate it.
+The majority of people still believe that one dog year equals seven dog years.
+This assumption likely began in the 1950s, however it’s not the correct way to measure it.

-Although there’s been plenty of research that has disproved the 7:1 ratio, it seems people are still holding on the idea.
-This formula might have been based on the assumption that dogs live to about 10 years old and humans up reach 70 years old, but honestly, we’re not quite sure the date it was first introduced.
+While there has been plenty of research since then disproving this ratio of 7 to 1, people are still holding on the idea.
+This formula might be based on an belief that dogs live for about 10 years old and humans up to 70, but honestly we don’t know the date it was first introduced.

-The proper method to convert human years into dog years is more complicated.
+The best method of converting human years to dog years is more complex.

-- The first year of a medium-sized dog’s lifespan is approximately 15 years human.
+• The very first year of a medium-sized dog’s life is about 15 years for humans.

-- The second year in a dog’s lifespan equals about 9 human years.
+• The second year of a dog’s existence is equivalent to 9 human years.

-- From that point onwards each year of a human equals the equivalent of four to five dog years.
+• From that point forward each year of a human equals either four or five dogs years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.